-Radioactive Contaminants, which can be naturally occurring or can be the result of oil and gas production and mining activities.
+Radioactive Contaminants that can be naturally occurring or can be the result of oil and gas production and mining activities.

-More information about contaminants and potential health effects can be obtained by calling the U.S. EPA's Safe Drinking Water Information Helpline at (800) 426-4791.
+More information about contaminants and potential health effects can be obtained by calling the U.S. EPA's Safe Drinking Water Hotline at (800) 426-4791.